 Goal Outcome/ Objective Intervention/Strategy Process Measures Partner Role Partner Resources Time Frame Disparity Addressed Prevent childhood obesity through early child care and schools.
+The Eat Well Kingston Focus Team will identify projects within school settings to foster healthy eating.
 Members of the Eat Well Focus Team will continue to participate on the School Wellness Committee.
-Focus Team will continue to foster the CoK Schools, City of Kingston, and Family of Woodstock 2016- 2018 Yes. of public and Businesses and organizations in Kingston have the information and resources to participate in Worksite Wellness programs.
+Members of the Eat Well Focus Team will continue to foster the implementation of the Summer Meal Program.
+CoK Schools, City of Kingston, and Family of Woodstock 2016- 2018 Yes.
+Expand the role of public and private employers in obesity prevention.
+Businesses and organizations in Kingston have the information and resources to participate in Worksite Wellness programs.
 A. Develop the capacity of a Worksite Wellness Focus Team to include the health department, hospital, health care providers and insurers.
 B. Implement a worksite wellness program within a local institution that can be replicated at other sites within Kingston.
-C. Set up regular competitions between participating organizations to increase participation in worksite wellness programs. work plan will be drafted. b.
-Local institution will be identified to participate in Department of Health, HealthAlliance, CCEUC, and local a.2017- 2018 b.
-2017- 2018 Yes. relevant chronic disease self- management education. visitors will be able to easily find physical activity programs and healthy eating programs that meet their needs.
+C. Set up regular competitions between participating organizations to increase participation in worksite wellness programs.
+Department of Health, HealthAlliance, CCEUC, and local a.2017- 2018 b.
+2017- 2018 Yes. disease self- management education.
+Kingston residents and visitors will be able to easily find physical activity programs and healthy eating programs that meet their needs.
 A. The LWK Communications Committee, along with the Heal Well Focus Team, will work with doctors to refer Kingston patients to the LWK website to find physical activity and healthy eating resources in Kingston.
 B. The Media and Communications Team will continually update the events calendar on the LWK website showcasing LWK member events and activities for healthier lifestyles.
 C. Social media will be used to promote resident, visitor and doctor use of the website. b.
-The LWK website and calendar will be updated LWK Communications Committee: CCEUC, HealthAlliance, City of Kingston, and Institute for Family Health A. 2016- 2018 B. 2016- 2018 C. 2016- 2018 Yes.
+The LWK website and LWK Communications Committee: CCEUC, HealthAlliance, City of Kingston, and Institute for Family Health A. 2016- 2018 B. 2016- 2018 C. 2016- 2018 Yes.